How to Clean White Shoes at Home Without Bleach or Expensive Cleaners

 How to Clean White Canvas Shoes

-How to Clean Suede Shoes
+How to Clean White Suede Shoes

-Cleaning suede shoes can be a little tricky since it’s a delicate fabric that stains easily.
+Cleaning suede shoes can be a little tricky since suede is a delicate fabric that stains easily.
 Because of this, you've probably noticed most suede shoes don't come in a true white hue.
 Just like true whites, though, off-whites can get dirty easily.
 Here's how to clean suede shoes gently and effectively.

+- Begin by blotting.
 Blot your shoes with the soft cloth to help remove any moisture.
 Then, gently rub any stains with the pink pencil eraser.

 - Dry with a paper towel.
 Place a paper towel onto any wet stains and apply pressure.
-Make sure not to rub the dirt and stains as they could spread across the shoe.
+Make sure not to rub the dirt and stains, as they could spread across the shoe.

 - Get rid of remaining stains.

 Dip your soft cloth in white vinegar and very gently rub any remaining stains.
 Once you've done that, you'll want to allow your shoes to dry and then rub the outside of each shoe with a suede brush.
 This will help them get that velvety texture back.